 It can be overwhelming to sort out all of the steps you’ll need to take before you’re eligible for your CPA license.
 Here’s a guide to what can expect in the process of becoming a licensed CPA in Pennsylvania.

 Complete Your Education Requirements

+To get started on your education path, you can start with a accelerated associate accounting program.
 Before you’re eligible to sit for the Uniform CPA Exam, the Pennsylvania State Board of Accountancy requires that you complete a bachelor’s degree and at least 150 semester hours of college credit.

 Your credit hours must include the following:

 24 semester hours in the field of accounting, including:

 - Three semester hours in general accounting

 - Three semester hours in business law, finance, taxation, or auditing